Lost Together (Blue Rodeo album)

 The album was a Juno Award nominee for Album of the Year at the Juno Awards of 1993.

 During the COVID-19 pandemic in Canada in 2020, CBC Music organized and released a "Great Canadian Singalong" of the title track, with several hundred Canadians submitting video of themselves singing the song in their homes for inclusion in the final mix.

 Songs

-The album's opening track, "Fools Like You", is a song Greg Keelor wrote about his disgust about continued abuse of Natives in Canada.
+The album's opening track, "Fools Like You", is a song Greg Keelor wrote about his disgust about continued abuse of Indigenous people in Canada.
 Keelor explained in a 1992 interview: "It's about how atrocious our European forefathers were in the taking of this land and how the tradition is still continued in our present day.
 It was written after the Oka thing.
 I was freaked out and disgusted by it."

 "Restless" is a song that was written about the demise of social welfare programs in America during the Ronald Reagan and George Bush administrations.